-Maple Ridge residents of all ages, incomes and abilities have access to safe, affordable, and appropriate housing that meets their diverse and changing needs.
+Access to safe, affordable, and appropriate housing that meets the diverse and changing needs of the community is a priority.

 KEY PRINCIPLES

 - 1. A community priority.

 - 2. Achievable.

 - 3. Incentive-driven.

 - 4. Pragmatic and evidence-based.

 - 5. Aligns with current policy and practice.

 - 6. Housing issues are multi-faceted.

 - 7. Partnerships are key.

 - 8. Community support and understanding.

 - 9. Responsive to change.

 - 10. Relevant and effective.